sandordargo/sandordargo.github.io/_posts/2017-1-2-7-languages-7-weeks-ruby.md

 layout: post
 title: "Ruby is the first one coming"
 date: 2017-1-2
+header: "I decided to read Bruce Tate's Seven Languages in Seven Weeks and I just finished with the first one: Ruby!"
 ---

-I decided to read Bruce Tate's Seven Languages in Seven Weeks and I just finished with the first one: Ruby!

 Why I wanted to read the book?
 At work I use mostly 3 languages: C++, Java and Python, depending on my actual project/task.
 I tend to read a lot of technical books and articles, so I hear often about other languages, other paradigms which are quite unfimilar to me.
 I have been thinking more and more about learning something completely new (to me) such as functional programming.